”Positive Self-talk Can Benefit Your Health and Help You Cope With What Life Throws At You”

 Negative: I will disappoint my friends if I change my mind.

 Positive: It is ok to say no. Others will understand.

 Most importantly, give yourself positive affirmations.
 Sometimes just seeing positive words or inspiring images can be enough to redirect your thoughts.
-Again, self-talk in general can be great to your general health.
-Research suggests repeatedly that people with positive self-talk may have mental skills that allow them to solve problems, think differently, and be more efficient at coping with hardships or challenges.
+Again, self-talk, in general, can be great for your general health.
+Research repeatedly suggests that people with positive self-talk may have mental skills that allow them to solve problems, think differently, and be more efficient at coping with hardships or challenges.
 This again can reduce the harmful effects of stress, anxiety, coping, and so much more.
 Why wait for a new year to come.
 Start thinking about all the positive things around you now.